Sparse high-dimensional linear regression with a partitioned empirical Bayes ECM algorithm: Estimation

 \subsection{Limiting step size}

-For both versions of the algorithm we limit the step sizes from one iteration to the next.
-Similar procedures were used by \cite{VarRol08} and \cite{Jiaetal22} to accelerate the EM.
+For both versions of the algorithm, we limit the step sizes from one iteration to the next.
 Specifically, let $\hat \beta^{(t+1)}_m$ and $\hat S^{2(t+1)}_m$ denoted the estimated values of $\beta_m$ and $ S^2_m$ at iteration $t+1$.
 These values and the estimates from the previous iteration are used to update $\beta_m$ and $ S^2_m$ via